meirelon/streaming_data/README.md

-# Welcome to the Streaming Data 101!
+# Welcome to Streaming Data 101!
 This is meant to be a recipe for running streaming pipelines in Python.

 ## What's going on?